ucsd-cse231-s22/chocopy-wasm-compiler-B/designs/inheritance-design.md

 This feature should be pretty self-explanatory based on the prevous week's notes.

+Of note is that `pa3-hidden.test.ts`'s `init-no-args` test will now fail as expected.

 ## Supporting calling superclasses' methods

 Here are 2 simple examples of how this feature works: